Ptp Analyst

 • Payers are the individuals or entities who will provide the funds for the purchase.

-Q8.
-What is Direct and indirect expenses?
+Q. What are direct and indirect expenses?

 Ans.